 It is also possible that narcissism involves increased reactivity to social exclusion.

 Narcissism is a complex phenomenon, and involves a level of defensive self-enhancement.
 In fact, those scoring high in narcissism are especially sensitive to others' evaluations.
-Narcissists need others' admiration to maintain their positive self-views (Morf and Rhodewalt, 2001).
-Furthermore, even their supposed high selfesteem is in question; narcissists self-report having high self-esteem, but underlying feelings of low self-worth are evident when using implicit measures (Jordan et al., 2003; Zeigler-Hill, 2006).
+Narcissists need others' admiration in order to maintain their positive self-views (Morf & Rhodewalt, 2001).
+Furthermore, even their supposed high self-esteem is in question; narcissists self-report having high self-esteem, but underlying feelings of low self-worth are evident when using implicit measures (Jordan, Spencer, Zanna, Hoshino-Browne, & Correll, 2003; Zeigler - Hill, 2006).
 Moreover, narcissism and self-esteem are correlated, and both traits are associated with positive self-views on agentic traits like intelligence and competence.
-However, what differentiates them is that non-narcissistic people with high self-esteem also see themselves as high on communal traits such as warmth and caring, whereas narcissistic people do not (Campbell et al., 2002).
+However, what differentiates them is that non-narcissistic people with high self-esteem also see themselves as high on communal traits such as warmth and caring, whereas narcissistic people do not (Campbell, Rudich, & Sedikides, 2002).
 Thus, their implicit low self-worth in combination with their troubled social interactions may suggest that narcissists' high self-esteem is of a qualitatively different nature, and may not have the typical buffering effects.

-Given the complexity of their self-views and social interactions, it might not be surprising that narcissistic people have excessive physiological responses (e.g. cortisol, cardiovascular reactivity) to socially threatening situations such as giving speeches (Kelsey et al., 2001, 2002; Sommer et al., 2009; Edelstein et al., 2010).
-Even in the absence of such stressors, in everyday low threat situations, their stress hormones are higher than people scoring low in narcissism (Reinhard et al., 2012).
-Thus, their underlying physiological responses betray their supposed psychological robustness and social nonchalance.
+Given the complexity of their self views and social interactions, it might not be surprising that narcissistic people have excessive physiological responses (e.g. cortisol, cardiovascular reactivity) to socially threatening situations such as giving speeches (Edelstein, Yim, & Quas, 2010; Kelsey, Ornduff, McCann, & Reiff, 2001; Kelsey, Ornduff, Reiff, & Arthur, 2002; Sommer, Kirkland, Newman, Estrella, & Andreassi, 2009).
+Even in the absence of such stressors, in everyday low threat situations, their stress hormones are higher than people scoring low in narcissism (Reinhard, Konrath, Lopez, & Cameron, 2012).
+Thus their underlying physiological responses betray their supposed psychological robustness and social nonchalance.
 In other words, narcissistic individuals might appear to be mentally healthy and socially nonchalant on the surface, but in reality, the trait is also associated with being socially needy and defensive.
-Taken together, there is evidence that narcissists are physiologically and behaviourally reactive to negative social situations and rejection; however, no research has explored the relationship between narcissism and neural responses to social exclusion.
+Taken together, there is evidence that narcissists are physiologically and behaviorally reactive to negative social situations and rejection, however no research has explored the relationship between narcissism and neural responses to social exclusion.